benjaminadolph/fine_backend/README.md

 ├── fine_frontend
 ```

-# BACKEND SPECIFIC: START DOCKER WITH VUE-FRONTEND, NODE.JS-SERVER AND MONGODB
+# BACKEND SPECIFIC: START DOCKER WITH NODE.JS-SERVER AND MONGODB
 The Project is automatically set up when you build the docker containers.

 ## Build Containers